ruuddrummen/react-signal-forms/README.md

 If you have specific needs for solving more irregular or complex scenarios, you have some options:

 - Custom rules can be added to existing extensions.
 If it fits your needs, than this is the easier option.
-The validation extensions for instance provides a `createValidationRule` function for this purpose.
+The validation extension for instance provides a `createValidationRule` function for this purpose.
 You can find some examples in [the demo](./demo/src/MyForm.tsx).
 - Extensions can be replaced and custom extensions can be plugged in to fit your needs.
 To do this you can implement the `SignalFormExtension` interface.
 This is currently in (super) early development.